Table of Contents

 - 6.2.10 Server Handling of Expired Passwords

 - 6.2.12 Proxy Users

 - 6.2.13 Setting Account Resource Limits

 - 6.6 SELinux

 When thinking about security within a MySQL installation, you should consider a wide range of possible topics and how they affect the security of your MySQL server and related applications:

 General factors that affect security.
 These include choosing good passwords, not granting unnecessary privileges to users, ensuring application security by preventing SQL injections and data corruption, and others.
 See Section 6.1, “General Security Issues”.

 Security of the installation itself.
 The data files, log files, and the all the application files of your installation should be protected to ensure that they are not readable or writable by unauthorized parties.
-For more information, see Section 2.9, “Postinstallation Setup and Testing”.
+For more information, see Section 2.10, “Postinstallation Setup and Testing”.

 Access control and security within the database system itself, including the users and databases granted with access to the databases, views and stored programs in use within the database.
-For more information, see Section 6.2, “The MySQL Access Privilege System”, and Section 6.3, “MySQL User Account Management”.
+For more information, see Section 6.2, “Access Control and Account Management”

 Network security of MySQL and your system.
 The security is related to the grants for individual users, but you may also wish to restrict MySQL so that it is available only locally on the MySQL server host, or to a limited set of other hosts.